ADORSYS-GIS/wazuh-helm/charts/wazuh-backup/README.md

 # Wazuh Backup Helm Chart

-A comprehensive Kubernetes backup solution for Wazuh components using Tekton Pipelines and S3 storage.
+A comprehensive, fully dynamic Kubernetes backup solution for Wazuh components using Tekton Pipelines and S3 storage.

 ## 🎯 Overview

 This Helm chart provides automated backup capabilities for Wazuh security platform components running on Kubernetes.
 It supports both **automatic scheduled backups** (via CronJobs) and **manual on-demand backups** (via HTTP triggers).

+All resources are dynamically generated from `values.yaml`, making the chart highly flexible and customizable for different deployment scenarios.

 ### Key Features